The integer point transform as a complete invariant: Integer point transforms on a finite abelian group

 by definition of the integer point transform.
-We'll also use the latter identification in Section \ref{sec:central symmetry} below, by giving an equivalent condition for central-symmetry in terms of finite Fourier transforms - or equivalently the integer point transform.
+We will also use the latter identification in Section~\ref{sec:central symmetry} below, by giving an equivalent condition for central symmetry in terms of finite Fourier transforms\textemdash or equivalently the integer point transform.